Hudson Institute: 1983–2000

 After Kahn's sudden death at age 61 on July 7, 1983, Hudson was restructured.
 Recruited by the City of Indianapolis and the Lilly Endowment, Hudson relocated its headquarters to Indiana in 1984.
-In 1987, Mitch Daniels, a former aide to Senator Richard Lugar (R-IN) and President Ronald Reagan, was appointed CEO.
+In 1987, Mitch Daniels, a former aide to Senator Richard Lugar and President Ronald Reagan, was appointed CEO.

 William Eldridge Odom, former director of the National Security Agency, became Hudson's director of national security studies; economist Alan Reynolds became director of economic research.
 Technologist George Gilder led a project on the implications of the digital era for American society.

 In 1990, Daniels quit to become vice president of corporate affairs at Eli Lilly and Company.
 He was succeeded as CEO by Leslie Lenkowsky, a social scientist, and former consultant to Senator Daniel Patrick Moynihan.

 Under Lenkowsky, Hudson emphasized domestic and social policy.
 During the early 1990s, the institute did work concerning education reform and applied research on charter schools and school choice.

 Also in 1990, Hudson Institute spun off a subsidiary non-profit organization that took the name the Discovery Institute.

 At the initiative of Wisconsin governor Tommy Thompson, two members of Hudson were in the small planning group that designed the Wisconsin Works welfare-to-work program.
 Hudson also helped fund the planning and evaluated the results.
 A version was adopted nationwide in the 1996 federal welfare-reform legislation signed by President Bill Clinton.
 In 2001, President George W. Bush's initiative on charitable choice was based on Hudson's research into social-service programs administered by faith-based organizations.

 Other Hudson research from this period included 1987's "Workforce 2000", the "Blue Ribbon Commission on Hungary" (1990) "International Baltic Economic Commission" (1991–93), on market-oriented reforms in the newly independent states of Eastern Europe, and the 1997 follow-up study "Workforce 2020".

 In 1997, Lenkowsky was succeeded by Herbert London.